wp-plugins/youtube-embed-plus/readme.txt

 6. YouTube Embed Screenshot 6: Localization/internationalization so you can set the player's interface language

 == Changelog ==

+= YouTube Embed 9.8 =
+Upgraded code to use YouTube API v3.

 = YouTube Embed 9.7 =
 Adds improved accessibility for screen readers and video thumbnail as featured image support.